owulveryck/api-repository/README.md

 ## Takeway

 Unit Tests are fundamental for developing software in quality.
-Thinking with objectives is a must to think about reliability from the design of the application.
+Thinking with objectives is a must to think about reliability, and it starts from the design of the application.